 The principle of temporal contiguity is that events that occur close in time become associated with each other (for an extensive review of contiguity effects in episodic memory, see Healey et al., 2018).
-Kahana (1996) demonstrated that after recalling a given item, the next item to be recalled tends to be a neighboring item in the study sequence.
+One interesting way in which temporal contiguity has been studied is using free recall tasks, in which participants are asked to recall a list of items in any sequence they wish.
+Participants’ responses in free recall tasks are interesting because they are illustrative of how items are spontaneously organized in memory (Howard & Kahana, 2002).
+In particular, Kahana (1996) demonstrated that after recalling a given item, the next item to be recalled tends to be a neighboring item in the study sequence.
 The distance between item i in the study list and another item in the list is known as the lag.
 Neighbors in the forwards direction (i + lag) were more found to be likely to follow an item than backwards neighbors (i – lag), referred to as forward asymmetry.

 While associations between temporally contiguous items can facilitate responses in free-recall tasks, the same type of association can contribute to errors in tasks when the sequence of items is important.
 Specifically, in serial recall tasks, when subjects must recall lists of items in the sequence in which they are given, a classic finding is that incorrect responses tend to be items studied near the target in the study sequence, which can be described as a transposition error in the output list (Lee & Estes, 1977; Nairne, 1990).
 As with free recall, serial recall data forms a transposition gradient around the target location effect (Kahana & Caplan, 2002; Solway et al., 2012, which tends to exhibit a forwards asymmetry both in terms of transposition probability (Klein et al., 2005; Haberlandt et al., 2005) as well as latency (Farrell & Lewandowsky, 2004; Hurlstone & Hitch, 2014).
 The temporal contiguity effect has also been observed in paired-associate recall.
 After studying pairs of words, Davis et al. (2008) found that when participants recalled non target items, the erroneous item tended to be intrusions from temporally contiguous pairs.
 Again, the probability of an intrusion from pair i + lag when cued with an item from pair i decreases with absolute lag, and is asymmetric in the forwards direction so that intrusion probability is greatest when lag = 1.